blinklabs-io/docs/src/content/docs/guides/adder/Examples/006-example-5-watch-an-drep-and-get-an-alert-in-telegram.md

 **2-9.** Open this URL in a browser with your bot token from [Step 2-5](#step-2-5) `https://api.telegram.org/bot{your_bot_token}/getUpdates`

-See we need to prefix our token with a word `bot`
+⚠️ Notice we need to prefix our token with a word `bot`

 > Eg: https://api.telegram.org/bot87xxxxxx07:AAG8xxxxxx1hi-C8xxxxxxTB2/getUpdates